XRM-OSS/Xrm-WebApi-Client/README.md

 ```

 ### Not yet implemented requests
-If you need to use requests, that are not yet implemented, you can create an executor for the missing request and append it to the WebApiClient.Requests object.
+If you need to use requests, that are not yet implemented (such as custom actions), you can create an executor for the missing request and append it to the WebApiClient.Requests object (if you want to reuse it).
 Be sure to create your missing request by calling Object.create on the base request object.
 This might look something like this:

 ```JavaScript